Heat Loss Information

 To Contractors and Technicians

-Our online seminars can help with the basics, understanding pictorial and ladder diagrams, electrical symbols, using VOM meters and such.
-Beyond that, use a good qualified, electrician.
+Our online seminars can help with the basics, understanding pictorial and ladder diagrams, electrical symbols, using VOM meters, and such.
+Additionally, use a reputable, qualified electrician.

 To the Tech's

-Hone your electrical skill's.
-Working at a heating company for 20 years and a manufacturer tech line for 23 years made we realize our trade is weak in electrical troubleshooting.
+Hone your electrical skills.
+Working at a heating company for 20 years and a manufacturer tech line for 23 years made us realize our trade is weak in electrical troubleshooting.
 Most, not all of you will have to be much better than you are now.
-Increase your worth, increase your understanding of electrical troubleshooting.
-Not only, troubleshooting with a meter but how power affects switches, controls, and motors.
+Enhance your worth by increasing your understanding of electrical troubleshooting.
+Not only troubleshooting with a meter, but also understanding how power affects switches, controls, and motors.

-My biggest tip for techs is lean all about heat pumps of all kinds like Air to Air, Air to Water and Water to Water styles.
+My biggest tip for techs is to learn all about heat pumps of all kinds, like Air to Air, Air to Water, and Water to Water styles.
 This is our future.
-If you want to expnd your skills to service solar will bring a higher value to your boss and a larger paycheck.
+If you want to expand your skills to service solar, it will bring a higher value to your boss and a larger paycheck.